eempc/ASP-basic-upload-blob/Readme.md

 ## Resize the image and move the new thumbnail into the thumbnails folder

-This is more problematic as it takes static container names as opposed to dynamically generated container name It may be better to have the web app do the resizing, then upload an original to the private container and the resized image to the thumbnails container
-That is if you decide to use dynamic containers.
-You can't deploy a separate function app for each container, can you?
+Unsure if this works with dynamically generated containers.
+If the function app can only apply to a single container then there are a couple of options:

+* Have the web app resize the image on upload
+* Create a separate storage container and get the function app to identify anything that goes in according to criteria

 https://docs.microsoft.com/en-us/azure/event-grid/resize-images-on-storage-blob-upload-event?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=dotnet